 The two groups also have distinct priorities and preferences.
 For instance, when shopping for hair care products, metro users prioritize functionality (73% search for products that address specific hair problems), while non-metro users are more price-sensitive (65% of non-metro users search for affordability).
 Similarly, search queries for new smartphones have also revealed some key differences:

 That said, both groups share one obvious commonality: an affinity for food.
-Malaysians pride themselves on being foodies, and no matter their race, religion, or proximity to a metro city, their searches clearly showed food as a common denominator: “Dining and restaurants” rank among the top three Search categories both in and outside of metros.
+Malaysians pride themselves on being foodies, and no matter their race, religion, or proximity to a metro city, their searches clearly showed food as a common denominator: “Dining and restaurants” rank top three among Malaysia’s top Search categories both in and outside of metros.

 Primetime is personal